Homotopy theory with bornological coarse spaces: Motivic coarse spaces

 \end{ddd}

 \begin{lem} The coarsely invariant sheaves form a full localizing subcategory of $\Sh(\BC)$. \end{lem}

 \begin{proof} The subcategory of coarsely invariant sheaves is the full subcategory of objects which are local \cite[Def.
-5.5.4.1]{htt} with respect to the set of projections $\yo(\{0,1\}\times X)\to \yo(X)$.
+5.5.4.1]{htt} with respect to the small set of projections $\yo(\{0,1\} \otimes X)\to \yo(X)$ for all $X$ in $\BC$.
 The latter are morphisms of sheaves by Lemma \ref{wfeoijweiofoewfwe234234}.
 We then apply \cite[Prop.
 5.5.4.15]{htt} to finish the proof. \end{proof}

 We denote the subcategory of coarsely invariant sheaves by $\Sh^{ \{0,1\}}(\BC)$ {$\Sh^{ \{0,1\}}(-)$}.
 We have a corresponding adjunction